Title IX, Harassment, Discrimination

 - Treating a person differently based on marital status

 Please see Policy 3-44, Sexual Misconduct for the College’s definitions of stalking; domestic, dating and intimate partner violence and types of sexual assault.

 Ohio does not have a legal definition for dating violence, sexual assault or consent.
-Ohio does define specific types of sexual assault and within these definitions, it explains what consent is not.
+Ohio does define specific types of sexual assaults and within these definitions, it explains what consent is not.

 You may access legal definitions for the following in the Ohio Revised Code (ORC):